PROFESSIONS, VOCATIONS, AND BUSINESSES

 54-1729.
 Registration and licensure of facilities.
 (1) All drug or device outlets doing business in or into Idaho shall:

 (a) If a nonresident, be licensed or registered and in good standing in the applicant’s state of residence and, if a pharmacy, have a PIC who is registered by the board;

 (b) Submit a written application in the form prescribed by the board; and

-(c) Pay the fee or fees specified by the board for the issuance of the registration or license.
+(c) Pay the fee or fees specified by the board for the issuance of the certificate.

-(2) Each drug or device outlet shall apply for a certificate of registration or a license in one (1) of the following classifications:
+(2) Each drug or device outlet shall apply for a certificate in one (1) of the following classifications:

 (a) Community pharmacy;